robin-bosch/CI_PP3_Number_Guessing/README.md

 1. Start a game
 2. Know the rules
-3. Play as guesser
+3. Want to get some help
-4. Let the computer guess
+4. Play as guesser
-5. Know if I won
+5. Let the computer guess
 6. Register myself
 7. Login
 8. Change my username